fabiand/instanceTypes/instanceTypes.md

 ## N Series

-The N Series is quite neutral and provides resources for general purpose applications.
+The N Series is quite neutral and provides resources for general purpose applications. *N* is the abbreviation for "Neutral", hinting at the neutral attitude towards workloads.
 VMs of instance types will share physical CPU cores on a time-slice basis with other VMs.

 ### Characteristics